Stained glass windows. Green and purple.

 We invite you to call the parish office at 905-668-3676 for further information on how you may receive assistance and support.

-Below are three documents that you can download and read:
+Below are two documents that you can download and read:

 Healing Rituals